MushroomFleet/Zenkai-Score/README.md

 - **8.5-10.0**: Exceptional aesthetic quality

 The scoring is based on the LAION aesthetic predictor model, which was trained on millions of human aesthetic preference ratings.

+## How It Works

+1. Images are processed through OpenAI's CLIP ViT-L-14 model to extract visual features
+2. These features are passed through a linear model trained by LAION to predict aesthetic quality
+3. The raw score is normalized to a 1-10 scale for intuitive interpretation

+## Troubleshooting

+### Model Download Issues

+If the model fails to download:
+- Check your internet connection
+- The model weights are stored in `~/.cache/emb_reader/sa_0_4_vit_l_14_linear.pth`
+- You can force re-download with `python -m zenkai_score --setup --force`

+### CUDA/GPU Issues

+If you encounter CUDA errors:
+- Try running with `--device cpu` to use CPU instead
+- Make sure your PyTorch installation supports your GPU

+### Import Errors

+If you get import errors:
+- Make sure you've installed all dependencies: `pip install -r zenkai_score/requirements.txt`
+- Make sure you've installed the package: `pip install -e zenkai_score`

+## For More Information

+See the included QUICKSTART.md for a condensed guide to get started quickly.